relzwit/Marker-Finder/README.md

 ToDo:
-- change map focus when the user's position is discovered
+- change map focus when the user's position is discovered (main priority kinda, looks kinda jank if this doesnt work)

 - supplement CSV files with 2 sentence AI inscription summaries
     - use the AI summary in the text area on the popups